-Notwithstanding Welfare and Institutions Code section 317, the San Diego County juvenile dependency court appoints counsel from the Dependency Legal Group of San Diego (DLGSD) Minor's Counsel Office (MCO) and Conflict's Counsel Office (CCO) to represent children pursuant to the contract entered into between DLGSD and the Administrative Office of the Courts.
+Notwithstanding Welfare and Institutions Code section 317, subdivision (g), the San Diego County juvenile dependency court appoints counsel from the Dependency Legal Group of San Diego (DLGSD) Minor's Counsel Office (MCO) and Conflict's Counsel Office (CCO) to represent children pursuant to the contract entered into between DLGSD and the Administrative Office of the Courts.
 The public defender is no longer available for juvenile dependency court appointments.

 (Adopted 1/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2013; Rev. 1/1/2014)